uchealex/Omint/README.md

 3. **Results**:
    - The ranked list of entities will be displayed.
    - Valid subsets (entities that are valid for the selected omic type) will also be shown.
-   - You can download the results as CSV files for each entity type (e.g., "Protein (Lipids)", "Metabolites (Proteins)").
+   - You can download the results as CSV files for each entity type (e.g., "Lipid (Proteins)", "Metabolites (Proteins)").

 ## Data Input Example
 - Lipids with Swisslipid IDs: `SLM:000000347,SLM:000000505,SLM:000000795`